 Now, there is a LOT I could have said to this, but I stuck to the facts, my intent not to convince this person (never gonna happen!) but to clear the now-perceived impression that I gave false information, and apparently so did the movie Amazing Grace.
 This is my reply in total, emphasis added for clarity–

 I then added three links for more information.
-The first from the Colonial Williamsburg Foundation is a detailed study of the 1772 Somerset case: http://research.history.org/Historical_Research/Research_Themes/ThemeEnslave/Somerset.cfm (12/4/2015 NOTE from Sharon: This link is no longer working.
-The original article is no longer available on the Colonial Williamsburg website or elsewhere.
-A portion, however, can be read at this link: The Noteworthy Somerset Case by Emma Powers Additionally, I’ve added new links at the bottom of this blog post.)
+The first from the Colonial Williamsburg Foundation was a detailed study of the 1772 Somerset case, but is no longer available on the page.

 The second from a History Today article, written by Stephen Usherwood, a historian and author: